Bowel cancer is the second most common cancer in Aotearoa New Zealand.

 Early-stage bowel cancer often has no symptoms.

-Having these symptoms does not mean you have lung cancer, but it is important to get any changes checked by your doctor.
+Having these symptoms does not mean you have bowel cancer, but it is important to get any changes checked by your doctor.

 Tips for talking to your doctor